thiagobustamante/typescript-rest/README.md

 }
 ```

-Only methods decorated with one of this HTTP method decorators are exposed as a handler for
+Only methods decorated with one of this HTTP method decorators are exposed as handlers for
 requests on the server.

 A single method can only be decorated with one of those decorators at a time.

-## Parameters
+### Parameters

+There are decorators to map parameters to arguments on service methods.
+Each decorator can map a
+differente kind of parameter on request.